Helperbird/website/src/features/optical-character-recognition.md

 ---
 layout: templates/features.html
-title: Optical Character Recognition software | Helperbird for Chrome, Firefox & Edge
+title: (OCR) Optical Character Recognition extension - Chrome, Firefox, Edge, iPad, iPhone
 description:
-  A powerful optical character recognition (OCR) extension to capture and convert images to text.
+  Helperbirds OCR features  turns text within any image captured from your screen and copies it to your clipbiard – making it easy to reuse in digital documents, emails or reports.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, speech to text for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,